public-transport/transport-apis/readme.md

 ### Attribution Information

-If an endpoint provides result under an Open Data license, it should contain an `attribution` property which describes the license and copyright information.
+If an endpoint provides results under an Open Data license, it should contain an `attribution` property which describes the license and copyright information.
 This generally follows the [Data Packages format](https://dataprotocols.org/data-packages/).